GeorgeBelanger/group-marketShare-test/README.md

 *Wasn't sure if you wanted a Python OOP approach to create the results but I decided to use raw SQL inside of python*

+**To improve, I would have 1. done a Python OOP approach, 2.
+Used regex to identify the small differences between same records like corp vs corp. and 3. used d3.js to visualize the data.**

 ## Notes and dev log below
   Here is the original text from the email: